 As described in Chapter 6, Mitigation Measure WQ-2.2 for Impact WQ-2 would reduce potential Yolo Bypass impacts associated with increased pesticides and metals other than mercury to a less-than-significant level.
 As part of this mitigation measure, metal measurements would be taken to quantify the effect of flow pulses on metal concentrations in the Yolo Bypass.
-Yolo Bypass habitat flow releases are expected to provide net benefit to fisheries, but if they cannot be made to provide this benefit, the program would be discontinued, and the water could be used for more beneficial environmental purposes instead of release to the Yolo Bypass.
+Yolo Bypass habitat flow releases are is expected to provide net benefit to fisheries, but if they cannot be made to provide this benefit, the program would be discontinued, and the water could be used for more beneficial environmental purposes.